 Are There Other Safe Ways To Deal With Mealybugs?

 There are actually many natural and non-toxic ways to prevent, control, and eliminate mealybugs.

 Surprisingly, using dangerous insecticides is the least effective way of responding to them.

-For outdoor plants, encouraging a healthy population of beneficial insects may be all that’s needed to keep mealybugs at bay.
+For outdoor plants, encouraging a healthy population of beneficial insects or natural predators may be all that’s needed to keep mealybugs at bay.

 If you take your houseplants outdoors for the spring and summer, inspect them carefully before bringing them in for the winter.

 If you find mealybugs, use the rubbing alcohol treatments described above to eliminate mature bugs before bringing your plants indoors.

 Also, check your plants frequently and deal with new hatchlings as you find them.